iorchard/burrito_iso/README.rst

 Burrito ISO
 =============

-This creates a custom iso for Burrito installation.
+This project is for creating a custom burrito iso.
-Burrito is the OpenStack on Kubernetes platform.
+Burrito is a security-focused openstack on kubernetes platform.
 (https://github.com/iorchard/burrito.git)

 pre-requisites